-- 1. Uses permitted in the underlying district; - 2.
-Housing concepts may include, but are not limited to, single-family residences, duplexes, row houses, townhouses, cluster units, multiple-family dwellings or manufactured homes; - 3.
-Related commercial uses as part of the development; - 4.
-Related public lands uses designed to serve the development; - 5.
-Accessory buildings and uses, not to exceed twenty-five percent of the lot area of the principal use. - B. For commercial and industrial districts: - 1.
-Uses permitted in the underlying district; - 2.
-Public lands uses; - 3.
-Other uses approved as part of the general plan; - 4.
-Accessory buildings and uses, not to exceed twenty-five percent of the lot area of the principal use.
-(Ord.
-868, 2018; Ord.
-717 \$1(part), 2002) - 17.81.040 Dimensional standards.
-A. Lot Width, Depth, Coverage, Setback and Frontage Requirements.
-Minimum lot size, width, depth, coverage, setback and frontage requirements for lots in a planned development may be less than the minimums specified in the underlying district if in accordance with the approved general plan and the density standards of this section.
+- A. For Residential Districts. - 1.
+Uses permitted in the underlying district. - 2.
+Housing concepts may include, but are not limited to, single-family residences, duplexes, row houses, townhouses, cluster units, multiple-family dwellings, or manufactured homes. - 3.
+Related commercial uses as part of the development. - 4.
+Related public lands uses designed to serve the development. - 5.
+Accessory buildings and uses, not to exceed 25 percent of the lot area of the principal use. - B. For Commercial and Industrial Districts. - 1.
+Uses permitted in the underlying district. - 2.
+Public lands uses. - 3.
+Other uses approved as part of the general plan. - 4.
+Accessory buildings and uses, not to exceed 25 percent of the lot area of the principal use.

+17.81.040 Dimensional Standards.

-B. Minimum Site Size.
-A planned development shall be established on a parcel of land that is suitable for the proposed development, and shall not be established on less than four acres of contiguous land, unless the planning commission finds that property of less than four acres is suitable as a planned development by virtue of its unique character, topography or natural features, or by virtue of its qualifying as an isolated problem area as determined by the planning commission.
-(Ord.
-868, 2018; Ord.
-737 §2, 2003; Ord.
-717 §1 (part), 2002)
+- A. Lot Width, Depth, and Frontage Requirements.
+Minimum lot size, width, depth, and frontage requirements for lots in a Planned Development may be less than the minimums specified in the underlying district if in accordance with the approved general plan and the density standards of this section. - B. Minimum Site Size.
+A Planned Development shall be established on a parcel of land that is suitable for the proposed development, and shall not be established on less than four acres of contiguous land, unless the Planning Commission finds that property of less than four acres is suitable as a Planned Development by virtue of its unique character, topography, or natural features, or by virtue of its qualifying as an isolated problem area as determined by the Planning Commission.

-17.81.050 General requirements.
-A. Compatibility with Neighborhoods.
+17.81.050 General Requirements.

-- 1. The planned development shall present an organized arrangement of buildings, facilities, open spaces and improvements such as recreation facilities, landscaping and fencing to ensure compatibility with the comprehensive plan and the area in which it is to be located. - 2.
-Peripheral yards of a planned development site shall be at least as deep as those required by the yard regulations of the adjoining district, unless the planning commission finds that equal protection will be accorded through specific features of the approved plan.
+- A. Compatibility with Neighborhoods. - 1.
+The Planned Development shall present an organized arrangement of buildings, facilities, open spaces, and improvements such as recreation facilities, landscaping, and fencing to ensure compatibility with the Comprehensive Plan and the area in which it is to be located. - 2.
+Peripheral yards of a Planned Development site shall be at least as deep as those required by the yard regulations of the adjoining district, unless the Planning Commission finds that equal protection will be accorded through specific features of the approved plan.